Drum Corps Europe: Reorganization

-Inactive corps

 Classification and adjudication

 Classes available at DCE sanctioned competitions are broadly defined, keeping with the founding ideology of "as few rules as possible".
 Competitions that utilize DCE's adjudication manual are often billed as "European Music Games" (EMG).

 Classes

 Premier Class corps are groups who compete at the national, or international, level.
 There is no age limit for this class.

 A Class corps are groups with inexperienced participants.

 Junior Class corps are groups with young participants, and is limited to groups whose participants are no older than sixteen years of age.

 Concert Class corps are groups who wish to compete in a concert setting, similar to DCA's mini-corps format.

 Adjudication

 DCE's adjudication manual is based on three broad categories: Music, Visual and Effect.
 Each of the categories are further subdivided into reference criteria, or captions.
 All sanctioned competitions require nine adjudicators, including an adjudicator responsible for Timing & Penalties.

 The adjudication manual in use by Drum Corps Associates (DCA) prior to 2001 was adapted for use by DCE.
 DCA's manual was also adapted for use by Drum Corps United Kingdom (DCUK) and Drum Corps Nederland (DCN) between 2001 and 2004.
 Each governing body made changes to better reflect the state of competition among their members corps.
 By 2006, the accumulated changes prevented corps from competing across the continent, as the reference criteria were no longer compatible, nor were the posted scores easily comparable.

 In 2006, DCE developed a "European Music Games" adjudication manual, with input from other European judges associations.
 The name was inspired by Drum Corps International's "Summer Music Games" moniker.
 In 2010, DCA modified its adjudication manual removing the analysis captions, rendering it incompatible with the DCE manual.